-Encouraging In-kind Contributions for Communities Talk to Prevent Underage Drinking Activities
+Encouraging In-kind Contributions for Communities Talk to Prevent Alcohol and Other Drug Misuse Activities

-Some organizations may be able to offer financial support for your underage drinking prevention activities, but others may not.
-However, there are many other ways these organizations can help.
-The quality of your Communities Talk activity will be enriched if some community organizations contribute "in-kind" support.
+Some organizations may be able to offer financial support for your alcohol and other drug misuse prevention activities, while others may be able to contribute "in-kind" support.
 In-kind contributions add value by expanding your capacity in the form of volunteers, materials, and services.
 For example, volunteers can help with administrative tasks, local businesses can donate refreshments, and community leaders can contribute as speakers.

 - Serve on your planning committee.